rontarrant/gtkDcoding/docs/_posts/2019-08-27-0065-mvc-x-treestore-basics.md

 # 0065: MVC X – TreeStore Basics

 About a month ago, we broke away from *MVC* to talk about drawing with *Cairo*.
-Time to go back and pick up where we left off…
+Time to go back and pick up where we left off...

 ## TreeStore Modeling with append()